phpwintools/wmi-scripting/docs/documentation/digging-deeper/the-config-instance.md

 # The Config Instance

 The configuration instance, `Config`, is the core of this library.
-Upon instantiation of, either a model or `Scripting`, an instance of `Config` gets created.
+Upon instantiation of a model or the `Scripting` object an instance of `Config` will be created.

-`Config` uses a singleton-like pattern to make querying on a model directly possible.
+`Config` uses a singleton-like pattern to make directly querying on a model possible.
-Due to the usage of this pattern you typically would not `new` the `Config` object directly.
+Due to the usage of this pattern, you typically would not `new` the `Config` object directly.
 However, if you feel you need to access the `Config` directly you should do so using the `::instance()` static method.

 ## Defaults

-The only default setting that I'm currently outlining is the connection.
-If not defined then the default connection is the machine that is currently running PHP.
+The only default setting that I'm currently outlining are the connection.
+If not defined, the default connection is the machine that is currently running PHP.

 ``` php